sharkoil/variancepro/README.md

 ## 🚀 Introduction

-VariancePro v2.0 is a completely refactored, AI-powered financial intelligence platform that transforms your CSV data into comprehensive business insights.
+Quant Commander v2.0 is a completely refactored, AI-powered financial intelligence platform that transforms your CSV data into comprehensive business insights.
 Built with a modular architecture following industry best practices, it features advanced variance analysis capabilities and an intuitive chat interface.

 **Key Features:**
 - 🤖 **AI Chat Interface**: Natural language queries with intelligent responses